House

 Building Regulations touch almost every element of a refurbishment — structure, electrics, heating, ventilation and fire safety all need formal sign-off, and we manage building control from submission through to the completion certificate.
 Where work affects a shared wall, the Party Wall etc. Act 1996 may require notice to your neighbours before structural work begins, and conservation-area or listed status can add consent steps.
 Our planning guide library explains the rules borough by borough.

-As a guide, budget £1,200–£3,500+ per square metre depending on specification — the lower end for sound houses with straightforward layouts and mid-range finishes, the upper end for structural reconfiguration and premium materials.
+As a guide, budget £650–£1,250 per square metre for a cosmetic refurbishment that keeps the existing layout, and £2,250–£3,250 per square metre for a back-to-brick renovation, depending on how deep the work goes.
 A typical whole-house programme runs 16–32 weeks on site, and every project is priced line by line before you commit.

 Estate ownership.
 Many Marylebone terraces are Portman or Howard de Walden estate houses, so the works are signed off by both Westminster and the freeholder under a defined consent strategy — estate consent runs alongside the planning process, and the mansion blocks bring extra freeholder and party-wall layers.